Home » New York » Queens Zoo tickets

 This section of Queens Zoo has an array of wildlife from the Americas.

-In here, visitors see animals such as Coyote, American Bison, Canadian Lynx, Southern Pudu, Andean Bear, Pronghorn, Puma, Roosevelt Elk, etc.
+Visitors see animals such as Coyote, American Bison, Canadian Lynx, Southern Pudu, Andean Bear, Pronghorn, Puma, Roosevelt Elk, and more in this area.

 Don’t forget to look up and spot the Bald Eagle.